mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 To prepare your application to run on Amazon ECS, you create a task definition.
 The task definition is a text file, in JSON format, that describes one or more containers.
 A task definition is similar to a blueprint that describes the resources you need to run that container, such as CPU, memory, ports, images, storage, and networking information.

-# AWS serverless
+## AWS serverless

-Serverless Computing on AWS: Unleash Your Code, Ditch the Servers Serverless computing on AWS is a development approach where you focus on writing and deploying code, and AWS takes care of the servers behind the scenes.
+### Serverless Computing on AWS: Unleash Your Code, Ditch the Servers

+### Serverless computing on AWS is a development approach where you focus on writing and deploying code, and AWS takes care of the servers behind the scenes.
 Here's the gist:

 1. You write the code: Think of it as the delicious recipe for your application.
 2. AWS provides the kitchen: They handle the servers, scaling, and management – all the infrastructure needed to cook your application.
-   3.You only pay for what you use: Just like at a restaurant, you're charged based on the resources your code consumes while it executes (cooking time).
+3. You only pay for what you use: Just like at a restaurant, you're charged based on the resources your code consumes while it executes (cooking time).

-Benefits of Serverless on AWS:
+### Benefits of Serverless on AWS:

 1. Simplified Management: No more server headaches!
 Focus on your code and application logic.
 2. Increased Agility: Faster development and deployment cycles.
 Get your app out there quicker!
 3. Cost-Effectiveness: Pay-per-use model saves you money on idle servers.
 Only pay for the "cooking time" of your code.
 4. Automatic Scaling: AWS scales your application up or down based on demand.
 No need to worry about server capacity.

-#########################

-# ECS or EKS is the container orchestrator.
+### ECS or EKS is the container orchestrator.
 It manges container;s lifecycle.
 Then you need computer platform, this is where containers run.

-# ECS or EKS run containers on EC2 clusters but EC2 is not serverless
+### ECS or EKS run containers on EC2 clusters but EC2 is not serverless

-# Amazon ECR: Elastic container Registry: a repository to store container images to be pulled and deployed from.
+### Amazon ECR: Elastic container Registry: a repository to store container images to be pulled and deployed from.

-# AWS fargate is SERVERLESS: it is a serverless compute platform for containers that you can use with either ECS or EKS.
+## AWS fargate is SERVERLESS:

+it is a serverless compute platform for containers that you can use with either ECS or EKS.
 With AWS fargate you run containers on managed serverlesss compute platform.
 Scaling and fault tolerance is built in and no need to worry about underlying OS.then , in fargate to run these conatiners, you define memory and compute resources for your task if you are using ECS or your pod if you are using EKS.
 Then you run your containers,